-Students and employees will be required to abide by 3 to 6 foot social distancing.
-The goal of a minimum of 6 foot social distancing will always be in effect on school property, while transportation is being provided, or during any school activity.
-(Exceptions may need to be made for very young children or students with significant disabilities.)
+Students and employees will be required to abide by 3 foot social distancing to the greatest extent possible.
+When unmasked, such as during meals, 6 foot social distancing will be maintained.
 All employees are required to assist in the enforcement of social distancing requirements.

 Employees are responsible to ensure that social distancing is in place in any immediate area they are supervising or participating in.
 School administrators are responsible to ensure that employees in their schools are adhering to social distancing guidelines and requiring students to do the same.
-Faculty and staff will monitor students in the hallways to remind students of social distancing and face covering requirements.
+Faculty and staff will monitor students in the hall-ways to remind students of social distancing and face covering requirements.